FrankJiang1208/project_2/README.md

 We used pgAdmin to upload our data into a SQL Database (relational).

 From the data provided, we can discern that...

+Running the program:

+1. Open the password.py file and add in your postgres password in password="<YOUR PASSWORD>"
+2. Create a Database called musician_db in PGAdmin
+3. Open ETL.ipynb file and run it (If want to run full billboardHot100_1999-2019.csv file, open the zip and change the Billboard_File_Path in ETL.ipynb File)